Got a child of five or under? Find out everything they need for a healthy, balanced diet that meets all of their needs.

 Some substantial breakfast ideas:

 Proper snacks (not constant grazing) are important to keep your child's appetite satisfied.
 The more you can help guide your child when they are hungry, the better able they will be to judge how much food they should be eating as they grow older.
 When children ask for food, check that they're not actually thirsty, as the two are sometimes confused.

 - Dried fruit – such as figs and raisins are good snacks when children want a sweet treat

 - Raw vegetables such as carrot, cucumber, celery, cherry tomatoes etc. Serve with a little pot of hummus, bean dip, guacamole, tzatiki of some soft cheese

 - Chunks of cheese with crackers

 - Wholemeal bread or oat cakes with wafer thin ham, cream cheese or nut butter

 - Smashed bean dip

-Smoothies and juices can be a great way to get children to take in a dose of vitamin C and folate – important vitamins for the immune system, energy production and preventing anaemia.
+Smoothies and juices can be a great way to get children to top up your child's vitamin C and folate intake – both are important vitamins for the function of the immune system, energy production and for preventing anaemia.
 The natural sugar in fruit (fructose) can be better for children (and their teeth) than sugar laden packaged/canned drinks.
-But this doesn’t mean that children can drink an unlimited about of these drinks.
-Some smoothies contain a lot of fructose and this can result in a ‘sugar high’ which can aggravate mood and energy levels.
-Water should be the main source of your child's liquid intake and one small glass of fresh fruit juice per day is enough and you can always dilute fruit juice with a splash of water.
+But this doesn’t mean that children can drink an unlimited amount of these drinks.
+Some smoothies and juices contain a lot of fructose and this can result in a ‘sugar high’ which can aggravate mood and energy levels.
+Water should be the main source of your child's liquid intake and one small glass of fresh fruit juice per day is enough.
+Don't forget to always dilute fruit juice with a splash of water.